precice/openfoam-adapter/docs/config.md

 These additional parameters may only concern some users is special cases.
 Keep reading if you want to use nearest-projection mapping, an incompressible or basic (e.g. laplacianFoam) solver, if you are using a solver with different variable names (e.g. a multiphase solver) or if you are trying to debug a simulation.

 ### Nearest-projection mapping
-Support for nearest-projection mapping is described in detail in the [nearest-projection tutorial case](https://github.com/precice/openfoam-adapter/tree/master/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-laplacianFoam_nearest-projection).
+An example for for nearest-projection mapping is provided in the [nearest-projection tutorial case](tutorials-flow-over-heated-plate-nearest-projection.html).
+The [preCICE documentation](couple-your-code-defining-mesh-connectivity.html) contains a detailed description of nearest-projection mappings in preCICE.
 In summary, we need to explicitly enable the `connectivity` option to create edges between the interface mesh points and give them to preCICE:

 ```c++
 interfaces